itayperetz0/itayperetz0/README.md

 - 👋 Hi, I’m @itayperetz0
-- 👀 I’m interested in an intern Job as a software developer
+- 👀 I’m interested in junior roll as a software developer
 - 🌱 I’m currently studying computer science in The Open university of Israel
 - 📫 How to reach me : via linkdin https://www.linkedin.com/in/itay-peretz-9868941ba/